wanjun3211/SoapUI-API-project/README.md

      ![Add step](/images/Add.png "Add pic")

-  5. Property Transfer(add to multiply): it is used to get the result of response from Add step, and used later for Multiply step for request
+  5. Property Transfer(add to multiply): it is used to get the result of response from Add step, and used later for Multiply step for request.
+Name space is required to get result as well as apply corresponding location in the Target step

      ![Property transfer](/images/PropertyTransfer.png "Property transfer pic")